Are you looking to discover a new, modern author? Check out this list of the best 21st century authors to discover.

-Neil Gaiman was born in 1960 in England and is both an author and a screenwriter and voice actor.
+Neil Gaiman was born in 1960 in England and is both an author and screenwriter.
 He grew up with a love for reading, which eventually became a passion for writing.
 He loves fountain pens and always writes the first draft of a book with one.

-Gaiman not only writes traditional novels, but he also writes comic books.
+Gaiman does not write traditional children’s and adult novels across genres and comic books.
 The Sandman is his comic book series, and he also wrote Coraline, The Graveyard Book, Stardust, and American Gods.

 19. Stephen King